andresg9108/manyp/README.md

 };
 ```

-And it is also important to update the files "./grunt/js/routes.js" and "./grunt/js/files.js", this so that the project separates the path of our file "albums.js".
+And it is also important to update the files "./grunt/js/routes.js" and "./grunt/js/files.js", this so that the project knows where the path of our file "albums.js".
 We will do it as follows.

 **File: ./grunt/js/routes.js**